yasinlachiny/php3/readme.md

 I can not run `sudo chgrp -R www-data storage bootstrap/cache` because there is no `www-data` group.

 # Setup a Supervisor
-Firs I should add bellow code to init.config
+First I should add bellow code to init.config
 ```
 container_commands:
     01-copy_systemd_file: